Overview of Streams

 Stream view settings and refresh intervals

-In the top-left corner of your streams, click the arrow to the left of the Add Stream button to change the refresh interval.
-This is how often Hootsuite will search for new content to display in your dashboard (as it becomes available).
-Individual tabs can also be refreshed manually regardless of the auto refresh interval with the Refresh Tab button.
-When a tab is refreshed manually, every stream in that tab gets updated.
+This determines how often Hootsuite searches for new content to display (as it becomes available).
+You can also manually refresh individual boards, regardless of the auto refresh interval, with the Refresh All button.
+When a board is refreshed manually, every stream in that board gets updated.